-- 2.2.2 The Trustee's broad investment strategy is set out as a Reference Portfolio, a theoretical, but investible, asset allocation across equities, property, gilts and other fixed income assets.
-The Reference Portfolio adapts over time to balance the DB section's objectives for returns and risk tolerance.
-It does not define the actual assets in which USSIM may invest; it is simply a hypothetical portfolio which is expected to deliver the appropriate long-term returns at the desired level of risk and against which performance and risk of the actual blend of assets can be compared. - 2.2.3 The Reference Portfolio is reviewed periodically and changes may be decided by the Trustee board following a recommendation from its Investment Committee to ensure that it continues to be appropriate for the circumstances of the Scheme and the Trustee's objectives. - 2.2.4 The Reference Portfolio for the DB section provides a benchmark against which USSIM's investment results and risk can be monitored by the Trustee's investment committee, with particular attention to rolling five year performance, asset-liability risk, illiquid assets and leverage.
-The composition of the Reference Portfolio from time-to-time can be found in the "How USS invests" area of the Scheme's website www.uss.co.uk).
+- 2.2.2 The Trustee's broad investment strategy is set out as a theoretical, but investible, asset allocation across three key components: growth assets, hedging assets and leverage.
+An additional fourth component comprises other fixed income assets.
+This investment strategy is made up of equities, property, gilts and other fixed income assets, including liability driven investments, corporate and emerging market bonds.
+This theoretical asset allocation is referred to as the Valuation Investment Strategy ("VIS") which is the investment strategy developed following the most recent actuarial valuation and is adjusted from time to time to retain consistency with the IRMF, the Trustee's risk appetite and to balance the DB section's objectives for returns and risk tolerance.
+The VIS does not define the actual assets in which USSIM may invest; it is a hypothetical investment strategy which is expected to deliver appropriate long-term returns at an acceptable level of risk.
+Therefore, the actual implemented investment portfolio can differ from the VIS (within limits), as USSIM finds opportunities in the financial markets to use its discretion to add value and improve risk-adjusted returns.
+USSIM is set risk and return objectives by the Trustee in respect of the implemented portfolio which pay regard to the level of risk and expected return associated with the VIS. - 2.2.3 The VIS is reviewed periodically and changes may be decided by the Trustee Board following a recommendation from its Investment Committee to ensure that it continues to be appropriate for the circumstances of the Scheme and the Trustee's objectives. - 2.2.4 More details on the VIS and the composition of the investment strategy can be found in the "How we invest" area of the Scheme's website www.uss.co.uk.